-Using a combination of news, government, and other archival reports, Stacker compiled a list of 50 historic firsts in space.
+In honor of this historic moment, Stacker used a combination of news, government, and other archival reports to curate a gallery of 50 other historic firsts in space.
 Although the idea of galaxies beyond the Earth’s atmosphere has long entranced human beings, it wasn’t until the second half of the 20th century that space flight became a reality, enabling humans to see beyond the Earth—and, in the case of the first photographs taken of the Earth—to see the Earth itself.

-Keep reading for a comprehensive retrospective of famous firsts in space, including learning about the United Kingdom’s first astronaut, finding out which insect was the first to space, and meeting the planet’s first space tourist.
+Keep reading for a comprehensive retrospective of famous firsts in space, including the United Kingdom’s first astronaut, the first insect to visit space, and the planet’s first space tourist.

 You may also like: U.S. Marine Corps history from the year you were born

 The first space movie is widely considered to be 1902’s “Le Voyage dans la Lune.”
 The film depicts a journey to the moon by a group of astronomers.

 The first insects to travel to space aboard a manmade ship made the journey in 1947.
 A group of fruit flies aboard the American V-2 rocket reached an altitude of 108 kilometers and made it back into the Earth’s orbit alive.

 The first monkey was sent to space in 1948, a male rhesus monkey named Albert.
 Sadly, he did not reach space (which is officially 100 kilometers from the Earth's surface), and he died at some point in the journey.
 He was followed a year later by a monkey named Albert II, who made it to space, but did not make it back alive.

 [Pictured: Monkey Baker with a Model Jupiter Vehicle on May 29, 1959.]

 The United States’ first man-in-space program was launched in 1958.
 The so-called Project Mercury aimed to orbit a manned spacecraft around Earth and research man’s ability to function in space.
 The project made six manned flights between 1961 and 1963.